•

 Reporting and ITR Forms

-The recent ITR (Income Tax Returns) forms have included updated Schedule S (salary details) and Schedule OS (Other source income).
-These sections allow the taxpayers to claim taxation relief under Section 89A, following the rules.
+The recent ITR (Income Tax Return) forms have included updated Schedule S (salary details) and Schedule OS (Other Sources of Income).
+These sections enable taxpayers to claim tax relief under Section 89A, subject to the applicable rules.
 The individual will not have to report the gross income accrued in the specified account in the form os salary, capital gains, interest, or dividend income and can claim relief under Section 89A to defer tax on that income until the money is withdrawn.

 What are the Steps to File Form 10EE?

-If you have a retirement account in either the UK, the USA, or Canada, with your residential status being resident or ordinarily resident, and you receive income in the form of interest, dividends, and capital gains, which is collected in your retirement fund account, and you want to postpone the taxation till the time of money withdrawal:
+If you have a retirement account in either the UK, the USA, or Canada, with your residential status being resident or ordinarily resident, and you receive income in the form of interest, dividends, and capital gains, which is collected in your retirement fund account.
+You want to postpone the taxation till the time of money withdrawal:

 Step 1: Log in to the income tax e-filing portal.